How not to heat with wood

 However, you can benefit from wood heat without extinguishing your will to live by following some tips for heating with wood the easy way.

 Environmental reasons to heat with wood

 You do want to make sure that your firewood is harvested sustainably and locally.
-The machinery and transportation have an obvious impact, but if you are responsible in acquiring your firewood, it is much less harmful than heating with electricity, oil, or gas.
-Do these urban hippies think that their apartment buildings are heated by positive feelings?
+The machinery and transportation have an obvious impact, but if you are responsible in acquiring your firewood, it is much less harmful than heating with oil, gas, or most sources of electricity.

 Economic reasons to heat with wood

 If your chimney and flu are in good condition, setting up an efficient, wood stove is pretty cheap.
 Even a massive, brand-new stove capable of heating a 2,200 square-foot space will only cost about a grand.
 Compared to other heating systems, this is a great deal.

 If your chimney and or flu situation is problematic and requires an investment, you will have to think carefully about whether or not heating with wood will pay off.

 Firewood is cheap.